openUC2/openUC2.github.io/docs/01_Toolboxes/08_DiscoveryFluorescenceLASER/01_LASER_Fluoresence_smart_Microscope.md

 ## Experiment 2: Fluorescence Microscopy

-1. To turn your microscope into a fluorescence microscope, turn the LED-matrix off and the blue LED on.
+1. To turn your microscope into a fluorescence microscope, turn the LED-matrix off and the laser on.
 2. The probe should still be in the probe insert, and the camera should still be on.
 3. At this point, you're likely seeing a black screen.
 This is because the fluorescence (the photons emitted by the probe) is much weaker than the bright LED-Array.
-To adjust, open the feature tree, go to `Acquisition Control`, and increase the `exposure time` to 300000ms.
-You should now see the fluorescence image.
+To adjust, open the feature tree in your camera programm, go to `Acquisition Control`, and increase the `Exposure time` to 300000 ms. You should now see the fluorescence image.
 Optional you can go to `Analog Control`, and increase the `Gain`.

 ![](./IMAGES/cameraaufnahme_fluoreszenz.png)